civicon/civicon.github.io/_posts/2014-04-08-open-asana.md

 categories:
 - blog
 lang: en
+comments: true
 tags: [open source, technology]
 ---

 Asana, maker of e-mail free collaboration software and "work graph", on its future:

 > Imagine this: the year is 2016.
 > It’s the beginning of the day and you’ve just arrived at work.
 > You sit down at your desk (assuming that having a desk is still a “thing”) and open Asana.
 > What do you see?

 I'm the biggest fan of e-mail-free-collaboration; but to be fair, Asana also has an ulterior motive here.